canjs/can-stache/docs/context.md

 ```

 [can-stache.tags.section Sections], Helpers,
-and [can.Component custom elements] can modify the scope used to render a subsection.
+and [can-component custom elements] can modify the scope used to render a subsection.

 ## Older